Skip to content

 lowpass

-When run with no parameters, lowpass opens in graphical mode to let you fill in the parameters.
+When run with no parameters, lowpass opens in visual mode to let you enter parameters an a form.

 lowpass from=f431a63.cub to=f431a63_lpf3x3.cub lines=3 samples=3 -gui